exosite/open_api_integration/README.md

 Otherwise start building your yaml file in your favorite code editor.
 You may consider using the [swagger online editor](https://editor.swagger.io/) to help you get started.

 #### Step 2: Murano Required Fields
-Once you have a valid swagger description, take the time to go through this document to make sure all required fields and section are filled up, including in the nested structures. (e.g. swagger, info, host, paths, etc).
+Once you have a valid swagger description, take the time to go through this document to make sure all required fields and section as described in [Schema Definition](#schema-definition), including in the nested structures. (e.g. swagger, info, host, paths, etc).

 #### Step 3: Murano Custom Fields
-Murano provides several swagger extension tag, it is time to review them and see if your service usage scenario requires them. (e.g. x-exosite-example, x-exosite-init, x-exosite-health-path and so on.)
+Murano provides several swagger extension tag, it is time to review them and see if your service usage scenario requires them. (e.g. [x-exosite-example, x-exosite-init, x-exosite-health-path and so on](#schema-definition).)

-#### Step 4: Describe your
+#### Step 4: Describe Your Service
 The Swagger file is the documentation available to your user.
 Make sure it is fully document.
 In particular the `description` field is always required in any nested structure.
 See the [Service Documentation](#service-documentation) chapter.

 ### Service Documentation